 Differences resulting from a change in proportionate share of contributions and differences between total employer contributions and the employer's proportionate share of contributions were recognized in pension expense using a straight-line amortization method over a closed period equal to the average expected remaining service lives of active and inactive members in each plan.
 The first year is recognized as pension expense and the remaining years are shown as either deferred outflows of resources or deferred inflows of resources.
-Differences between total employer contributions and the employer's proportionate share of contributions may arise when an employer has a contribution requirement for an employer specific liability.
+Differences between total employer contributions may arise when an employer has a contribution requirement for an employer specific liability.